zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 You may notice that the expressions given above exhibit a certain pattern.
 That is not a coincidence.
-Indeed, guided vector harmonics are directly related to the three sets of vectors
+Indeed, the vector spherical wave functions are directly related to the set of vectors

 $$ \tag{17.72}
 \begin{aligned}